anthonyvscode/newman-action/README.md

 ### Outputs

 - `summary_full` (JSON object) - Full summary as returned from the run.
-JSON string.
-- `summary` (JSON object) - condensed summary consisting of these summary items only
+- `summary` (JSON object) - condensed summary consisting of these summary items only:

 ```
 Collection.Info.Name